-1: The Rochepot Castle
+1: The Château de la Rochepot

 Site Features

-- State of Disrepair: Some sections of the castle are in ruins, requiring caution when exploring.
+- State of disrepair: Some sections of the castle are in ruins, requiring caution when exploring.

 - Access: Access is restricted and requires discretion and respect for the premises.